-September of 1922 was a defining period for the development of modern Greece.
+The Smyrna Catastrophe in September of 1922 was a defining period for the development of modern Greece.

-Known as the Asia Minor Catastrophe, tragic events marked the end of the Greek presence in Asia Minor — modern Turkey’s western shores.
+Tragic events marked the end of the Greek presence in Asia Minor — modern Turkey’s western shores.
 It was a presence that had been in existence for thousands of years and it all came to a tragic culmination on the docks of a once-cosmopolitan city known then as Smyrna — or Izmir today.

 We’ve selected a list of books that share these tragic stories, each from different perspectives, but all from academic and factual backgrounds.

 There are numerous books available, including harrowing and emotional survivor testimonies.

 1. Smyrna 1922: The Destruction of a City

 By Marjorie Housepian Dobkin

 In September, 1922, Mustapha Kemal (Ataturk), the victorious revolutionary ruler of Turkey, led his troops into Smyrna (now Izmir) a predominantly Christian city, as a flotilla of 27 Allied warships– including three American destroyers– looked on.
 The Turks soon proceeded to indulge in an orgy of pillage, rape and slaughter that the Western powers anxious to protect their oil and trade interests in Turkey, condoned by their silence and refusal to intervene.
 Turkish forces then set fire to the legendary city and totally destroyed it.
 There followed a massive cover-up by tacit agreement of the Western Allies who had defeated Turkey and Germany during World War I. By 1923 Smyrna’s demise was all but expunged from historical memory.

 “Smyrna 1922: The Destruction of a City” is available for purchase here.